The Purpose of MormonThink

 Why do most members not know of the issues found on MormonThink?

 For example, six Church historians and activists were excommunicated in September 1993.
-The Church officials did not dispute the accuracy of what the historians wrote in their books, just that it was causing people to leave the church.
+The Church officials did not dispute the accuracy of what the historians wrote in their books, just that it was causing people to leave the Church.
 Much of this information would never have even come to light had it not been for inside LDS members leaking this information to the outside.
-These historians did not seek to damage the church when they started investigating its history, but they could not remain silent after what they discovered.
+These historians did not seek to damage the Church when they started investigating its history, but they could not remain silent after what they discovered.

 One of the first researchers was Fawn Brodie, the niece of President David O. McKay.
-She had access to documents that other researchers did not and wrote a book that revealed many startling things about the early days of the church.
+She had access to documents that other researchers did not and wrote a book that revealed many startling things about the early days of the Church.
 The following is from an interview with Ms. Brodie that was conducted on Nov.
 30, 1975 that reveals the then-current status of the LDS historical archives:

 LDS Historian Michael Quinn